 However, there are some situations where the safety standards are disregarded, or someone makes a human error that leads to an accident.
 In these events, the injuries can be catastrophic—even life-threatening.
 For most workers on the job site, they are likely covered under workers’ compensation in order to protect them from the financial impacts of the injuries, which will be discussed in further detail below.
 Alternately, there are many possible scenarios when an individual who is not associated with the construction site is injured, possibly as a result of an improper warning sign for passersby, unclear boundaries of the construction site, or something else entirely.
 These people are not covered under workers’ compensation and will need to seek compensation from other channels.

 Whether you are a worker or have no association with the construction site that you were injured on, contact us now to schedule an initial consultation and learn about how we can help.
 The following information is intended to provide you with a brief overview of the actions you can expect whether you are working on a workers’ compensation claim, or if we will be seeking personal injury damages from the responsible party.
 The specifics of your situation will be much more complicated than the information provided, and may ultimately take a completely different course than what this information may indicate.

 When a construction site accident occurs, the worker who is harmed can take legal action to obtain monetary compensation for losses.
 If the incident leads to fatal injuries, surviving family members may also receive monetary damages via a wrongful death action.
 An experienced San Diego construction accident lawyer at Injury Trial Lawyers, APC can help you to understand your rights and pursue your damage claim.
 Call today to speak with a member of our legal team.

-The California Department of Labor Statistics for 2013 included the following data regarding construction site accidents:
+The California Department of Labor Statistics included the following data regarding construction site accidents: